Timber Decking Cost

 • What’s under the boards?
 The subframe matters — ask about joist size or centres, ventilation, end-grain treatment on any cut treated timber, and stainless or galvanised fixings.

 • How will they prep the ground?
-Things like levelling, drainage away from the house, leaving clearance for damp-proof courses, and making sure no pipes or cables get hit.
+Things like garden levelling, drainage away from the house, leaving clearance for damp-proofing courses, and making sure no pipes or cables get hit.

 • Are waste and access sorted?
 Enquire about whether they’re managing parking and getting the materials delivered.
-And what about skips or waste removal?
-Also ask whether they’ll take away old boards or turf.
+And what about garden waste removal or skip hire, also ask whether they’ll take away old boards or turf.

 • What are the payment terms?
 A small deposit and staged payments are normal.
 By no means will you have to pay it all up front.
 Get them to explain how problems are fixed and who deals with permissions or balustrades.